High Wall: Plot

+Whitcombe visits Steven the next day and provokes an attack by confessing to killing Helen and Cronner, saying no one will believe Steven if he tells them.
+Steven is put in solitary confinement, but breaks free when Ann hears what happened and goes to him.
+He steals her car, and, eluding a sweeping manhunt, makes it to Whitcombe's apartment building.
+It is guarded by police, but Ann shows up, and together they manage to sneak in.

+In a brutal fistfight, Steven dazes Whitcombe, and Ann seizes the opportunity to administer sodium pentothal to him.
+Before several police officers, Whitcombe recounts how he tried to end his affair with Helen after finding Steven unconscious in his apartment, but she threatened to cause a scandal and ruin any chance of him becoming a partner in his publishing firm, so he strangled her.
+Though the statement is inadmissible in court, the lead detective lets Steven go free and arrests Whitcombe, confident he can get a valid confession once the truth serum has worn off.

+Ann brings Steven to her home to see Richard.
+After gently touching the sleeping boy's hand, Steven kisses Ann.

 Reception

-The film had a budget of $1,844,000, and earned $1,553,000 in the US and Canada and $1,065,000 elsewhere, resulting either in a profit of $744,000 or a loss of $101,000, depending on the period sources consulted.
+The film had a budget of $1,844,000, and earned $1,553,000 in the US and Canada and $1,065,000 elsewhere, resulting either in a profit of $744,000, or a loss of $101,000, depending on the period source consulted.

 Critical response

-A contemporary review in The New York Times said: "As straight movie melodrama, employing modern psychotherapy, High Wall is a likely lot of terrors, morbid and socially cynical.
+A contemporary review of the film in The New York Times said: "As straight movie melodrama, employing modern psychotherapy, High Wall is a likely lot of terrors, morbid and socially cynical.
 Just the thing for your holiday entertainment—unless, of course, you are sane."

-In 1984 writer Spencer Selby called High Wall "stylish, representative of late forties noir thrillers."
+In 1984, writer Spencer Selby called High Wall "stylish, representative of late forties noir thrillers."

-In 2006 film critic Dennis Schwartz called it "a tepid and chatty psychological melodrama that is embellished with black-and-white film noir visuals by the adept camerawork of Nicolas Vogel," but thought the main cast "adequate but too bland to convince us that their romance was possible.
+Writing in 2006, film critic Dennis Schwartz called the film "a tepid and chatty psychological melodrama that is embellished with black-and-white film noir visuals by the adept camerawork of Nicolas Vogel," but thought the main cast "adequate but too bland to convince us that their romance was possible.
 Robert Taylor's personal despair was more like angst in a soap opera than film noir.
 The film's biggest faults were that it was never convincing as a mystery story, that the romance story was more Hollywood fantasy than real, that the truth serum is so casually accepted as the answer to establishing the truth and that brain surgery can so easily cure Taylor of his mental disorder."